Build, protect and deploy apps across any platform and mobile device

 Higher profile fat fingers include:

-· In September 2006 a Bank of America trader’s keyboard was set up to execute an order when a rugby ball landed on it and executed the $50 million trade ahead of schedule.
+· In September 2006 a trader’s keyboard at a major bank was set up to execute an order when a rugby ball landed on it and executed the $50 million trade ahead of schedule.

 · In June 2005 a Mizuho Securities Trader sold 610,000 shares at 1 yen instead of 1 share at 610,000 yen at a loss of approximately $225 million.

 · In October 2002 a Bear Sterns trader caused a 100 point drop in the Dow Jones Index after entering a 4 billion share sell order rather than 4 million.